 - Understand.
-It’s a complex world back there, especially when it’s not the part of you body you can see.
+It’s a complex world back there, especially when it’s not the part of your body you can see.

 - Treat.
 The reason is that there are a variety of factors to keep in mind.

-Your body is to “bio mechanics(the way you muscles act with one another in movement), as what the Mona Lisa is to Leonardo DA Vinci…like a coded piece of gem.
+Your body is to “biomechanics(the way your muscles act with one another in movement), as what the Mona Lisa is to Leonardo DA Vinci…like a coded piece of gem.